We research, study and teach at the intersection of science and public policy.

 SMEA students take courses across an interdisciplinary spectrum that leads to a well-rounded understanding of the field and the skills and abilities necessary to work effectively in marine and environmental affairs related careers.

-Beginning with the entering class of 2015, SMEA will offer two curriculum tracks for completion of the MMA degree: the Professional track in which students can choose a course-only option or a capstone project option, and the thesis track.
+SMEA offers two curriculum tracks for completion of the MMA degree: the Professional track in which students can choose a course-only option or a capstone project option, and the thesis track.
 All students must complete a total of 59 credits to graduate.

 In addition to core classes and elective classes, professional track students will either complete an applied capstone project worth 9 credits of coursework, or complete 9 credits of elective courses, while thesis track students will perform research leading to a scholarly publication worth 15 credits of coursework.